Proventriculus

 The proventriculus is part of the digestive system of birds.
-An analogous organ exists in invertebrates and insects.
+An analogous organ exists in insects and many other invertebrates.

 Birds

-The proventriculus is a standard part of avian anatomy, and is a rod shaped organ, located between the esophagus and the gizzard of most birds.
-It is generally a glandular part of the stomach that may store and/or commence digestion of food before it progresses to the gizzard.
-The primary function of the proventriculus is to secrete hydrochloric acid (HCl) and pepsinogen into the digestive compartments that will churn the ingested material through muscular mechanisms.
+The proventriculus is a standard part of avian anatomy and is a rod-shaped organ, located between the esophagus and the gizzard of most birds.
+It is generally a glandular part of the stomach that may store and/or commence the digestion of food before it progresses to the gizzard.
+The primary function of the proventriculus is to secrete hydrochloric acid (HCl) and digestive enzymes such as pepsinogen into the digestive compartments that will churn the ingested material through muscular mechanisms.

-The Encarta (2007) holds that the proventriculus is:

-The first part of a bird's stomach, where digestive enzymes are mixed with food before it goes to the gizzard.
-It is analogous to the gizzard in insects and crustaceans.

-Thomas Cecere (College of Veterinary Medicine of VirginiaTech) discusses the proventriculus of the avian stomach and opines that:
+Thomas Cecere (College of Veterinary Medicine of Virginia Tech) says of the proventriculus:

 The proventriculus is the glandular portion of the avian compound stomach, and a rather peculiar organ it is.
 There's nothing like it in mammals.